Buying guide

 AI summary

-A builder's report is a critical part of your due diligence when buying a home in NZ.
-This independent inspection identifies potential structural and maintenance issues, from foundations and roofing to moisture, helping you avoid unexpected future costs.
+A builder's report is a crucial part of due diligence when buying a home in NZ.
+An independent professional assesses the property for structural and maintenance issues—including foundations, roofing, moisture, and electrical systems—helping you avoid costly future repairs.

-For auctions, get the report beforehand.
+For auctions, get the report before bidding.
 For other sales, make your offer conditional on a satisfactory report.
-If issues are found, you can negotiate with the seller or cancel the purchase.
-It's always best to commission your own independent report.
+If problems are found, you can negotiate with the seller, cancel the purchase, or proceed with full awareness of the risks.

 What you’ll learn: